prestonharberts/bib/Bible/jer20.md

 > All my so-called friends are just watching for
 > Something that would lead to my downfall.
 > They say, “Perhaps he can be enticed into slipping up,
->  “ So we can prevail over him and get our revenge on him.”
+> “So we can prevail over him and get our revenge on him.”
 ###### 11
 > But the LORD is with me to help me like an awe-inspiring warrior.
 > Therefore those who persecute me will fail and will not prevail over me.